 You will also hear “chan” after animal words, like “neko-chan” or “inu-chan”, somewhat like “kitty” or “doggy”.

-Side note: Only recently did I learn that “ame-chan” (candy) is non-existent outside of Kansai area, so is “o-imo-san” (potato) or “unko-san” (poo).
-Regional language variations are not unheard of between Japan’s prefectures, so atop the regionalism that already interests me, the personification of everyday objects is just too adorable!
+Side note: Only recently did I learn that “ame-chan” (candy) is non-existent outside of the Kansai area, and so is “o-imo-san” (potato) or “unko-san” (poo).
+Regional language variations are not unheard of between Japan’s prefectures, so beyond the regionalism that already interests me, the personification of everyday objects is just too adorable!

-“Kun” is generally used for little boys, for juniors (at work) or for close friends among grown-ups.
+“Kun” is generally used for little boys, for juniors (at work), or for close friends among grown-ups.
+It isn’t used for girls.

 The list of suffixes continues, but don’t worry just yet: you need not memorize every definition of the above for surviving Japan.
 Good news is, a simple “san” will get you through without great language issues.
 Remember, no “you” unless you have a lover (and I hope you will not run into situations that require yelling at people!).